SasNatalia/rsschool-cv/cv.md

 ```
 ```
 ## Experience:
-I have little experience in SEO and Frontend development.
+I have experience in SEO and little experience in Frontend development.
 I have worked on several small projects and currently working.

 ## Education:
 BSUIR